Saints 3-0 over BEA

-Page 2 of 3 - The defensive stats were also balanced.
+The defensive stats were also balanced.
 On service receptions Julia had 11, Allison and Lindzey had 7 and Liz had 6.

 Digs were also spread among several players.
 The team had 33 with Brenda having 8, Julia had 6 and Liz and Allison had 5 each.

 Katy Hedlund had the team’s 2 blocks.
 Talking about Katy’s play, the head coach said, “I thought Katy Hedlund had a really nice night blocking and she changed some of the things that BEA did which allowed for our defense to have an easier time.